 “Finding a quality freelance writer is like spotting a needle in a haystack.
 We’ve found them, but it’s tough.”
 Learning how to find freelance writers doesn’t have to take a lot of time or money.

-This seems to the most common experience for anyone trying to figure out how to find freelance writers.
-And it has to be a frustrating one if you expected to save time and money by outsourcing content creation.
+This seems to be the most common experience for anyone trying to figure out how to find freelance writers.
+And it has to be a frustrating one if you expect to save time and money by outsourcing content creation.

 It’s not a problem of availability.

 That shouldn’t feel hopeless.
-The way your source content writers is key to hiring freelance writers without wasting time or money.
+The way your source content writers are key to hiring freelance writers without wasting time or money.

 The Fatal Flaw in Finding Freelance Writers

 The first step to finding a freelance writer that you’ll love working with?
 Avoiding one fatal flaw.

 If anyone ever promises you high-quality, long-form blog posts for $40, just run.
 Delete the email, bounce from the website, and hang up the phone.
 Whatever you need to do, don’t fall into the trap.

 It happens to people all the time.
 You decide to start investing in content to grow your brand.
 But you have no idea how content pricing works.

 You do some searching and find one of the most popular platforms for hiring freelance writers.
 And at just $40 for a long-form blog post, how can you say no?